- Donors who do not itemize may take a tax deduction for cash gifts of up to $300 per person, $600 per couple.

 Electronic Stock Transfer

 Converse can help you make a gift of securities.
-For electronic stock transfers, you should instruct your broker to transfer the shares directly to Converse College’s account:
+For electronic stock transfers, you should instruct your broker to transfer the shares directly to Converse University’s account:

 Wells Fargo Bank, N.A.